 Black Friday quickly became popular because both sides profit: consumers are happy to receive huge discounts, and merchants are glad to rid themselves of their old stock so they have space and solvency – “get in the black” – to buy new Christmas stock.

 Black Friday in Brazil is bigger than in the U.S.

-Surprisingly, even though for us Brazilians today it would be difficult to imagine our country without Black Friday, it was only introduced to our country in 2012, and only in e-commerce (even though it has now also arrived at brick-and-mortar shops).
+Surprisingly, even though for Brazilians today it would be difficult to imagine their country without Black Friday, it was only introduced to the country in 2012, and only in an e-commerce (even though it has now also arrived at brick-and-mortar shops).
 And now, Black Friday is a much bigger shopping event than its North American version!
 Although the total Black Friday turnover is six times higher in the U.S. than in Brazil, the U.S. economy is also 30 times bigger.

-#BlackFriday in Brazil: nearly 2 million online shoppers in 2016, a 15% increase in 2017 – and in comparison it is bigger than in the U.S.
+#BlackFriday in Brazil: nearly 2 million online shoppers in 2018, a 15% increase compared to 2017 – and in comparison it is bigger than in the U.S.

 So here come some details about Black Friday online shopping in Brazil:

 Women make up 48% of the shoppers 52% are men – and altogether 1.95 million of them bought at least one product online during the 24 hours of Black Friday of 2016.

 The average spending was 653 Brazilian Reals (R$) – which is approx. US$ 200 – and for the 19.8% of consumers who bought via a mobile device (i.e., via smartphone or tablet), the average spending was even higher at R$ 759 (about US$ 233).

 What are the most popular products?